CompuTec/computec-docs/processforce_versioned_docs/version-2.0/developer-guide/processforce-api/processforce-api-tutorial/pf-api-example-4.md

 # Example 4: Working with Manufacturing Orders

-The ProcessForce API allows you to efficiently create and update manufacturing orders (MOs) within your system.
+CompuTec ProcessForce API allows you to efficiently create and update manufacturing orders (MOs) within your system.
 This section provides step-by-step guidance on how to work with manufacturing orders using the API.

 ---